 There are a number of factors that can contribute to how much time a divorce is likely to take.
 For example, if both people agree to the divorce, there are no children and there are no assets or finances to divide, then this simplifies things and can mean the divorce process is quicker.
 However, if one person disputes the divorce and/or there are finances, property or children to consider, then inevitably the divorce process can take longer.

-The Steps to Getting a Divorce
+The steps to getting a divorce

 If both people complete and submit their divorce papers quickly then this can speed up the process.
-It will still depend how busy the Court is, but an uncontested Divorce (not disputed) will be considerably quicker to process than a contested divorce.
+It will still depend how busy the court is, but an uncontested divorce (not disputed) will be considerably quicker to process than a contested divorce.

-If a divorce is uncontested, it can be a relatively straight forward process and can often be dealt with by the Court on paper, meaning that there’s no need for the couple to attend Court.
+If a divorce is uncontested, it can be a relatively straight forward process and can often be dealt with by the court on paper, meaning that there’s no need for the couple to attend court.

-A contested Divorce is more complex and will require the divorcing couple to attend Court hearings (usually two).
+A contested divorce is more complex and will require the divorcing couple to attend court hearings (usually two).

 If the divorcing couple own joint assets, then they will need to decide how these will be divided between them.
 Common things to consider include how to divide the equity of the family home, if there are any pensions that need to be shared and whether there’s spousal or child maintenance to be paid from one person to the other.
-This is known as the Divorce Financial Settlement.
+This is known as the divorce financial settlement.